jbranchmaster/upgraded-engine/recipies/lunch_dinner/13_vangibath_rice.md

  - Cover the `tomato` with the brinjal and cook with closed lid on small flame until tomatoes cook. you will know its cooked when the skin of the tomato separates off its flesh
  - Now remove the lid and add `vangibath powder`, mix well. cook until we get the `vangibath aroma` and oil starts to float. this takes about max of 5 minutes
  - Now switch off the stove and proceed with mixing masala with rice. no need to wait for masala to cool down
- - Add this masala to white rice previously prepared. mix well so that masala mixes with rice. taste and add salt if needed.
+ - Add this masala to white rice previously prepared. mix well so that masala mixes with rice. taste and add salt if needed